neontribe/ARCVService/docs/DATA_RESET.md

 # Resetting the data via the button on the dashboard:

 We use ansible to manipulate the remote servers.
-You'll need ti instal lit, then you can re-seed the remote DB using:
+You'll need to install it, then you can re-seed the remote DB using:

 See the [infra -> ansible](https://github.com/neontribe/ARCVInfra/blob/main/ansible/UTILS.md#reseed-staging).